 Instead, I usually arrive hungry, eat my very favorites, and gather around the food (hello, that’s where everyone is!).
 And often, I eat a little bit too much.

-I’m talking about here.
 I’m talking about spending party time worrying about how much sugar your kids are getting or how many chips they’ve eaten.
-I’ve seen too many parents following their kids around, telling them they can’t have a second cookie or that they have to eat their chicken before they can have their cake.
+I’ve seen too many parents following their kids around, telling them they can’t have a second cookie or that they have to eat their chicken before they can have their ice cream.
 It looks stressful for the parent and the kid.

 Give over some control and let your children use their instincts.
 There have been many time when my kids have asked for a second cookie only to take just one or two bites of it and walk away, announcing that they’re full now.

 |You might also like: Would You Trust Your Kid With a Whole Plate of Cookies?|

-But children usually have no problem going to town on pizza and cupcakes and then getting on with their lives–and the regular eating habits they have at home.
+But children usually have no problem going to town on pizza and cupcakes at a party and then getting on with their lives–and the regular eating habits they have at home.
 Your kids are smart enough to know that party food is different from the food served at home.
 They don’t label themselves “bad” because they had five cookies at a party–and they should never be made to feel that way.

-And if your kids do go overboard at a holiday party and end up with a bellyache?
+If kids do go overboard at a holiday party and end up with a bellyache?
 I consider that an opportunity for kids to learn a valuable lesson–or blame their parents.
 After a party years ago, we were walking back to the car when my then-preschool son said, “My stomach hurts.
 Why did you let me have all that juice?”